 In December 2011, the remaining AppsLab team joined a newly-formed evangelism team within Oracle WebCenter Product Management spun up by Christian Finn (@cfinn).
 While on this team, Jake and Noel ran the first Oracle Developer Challenge at Oracle OpenWorld in 2012.

 Jake left WebCenter development in November 2012 to return to his enterprise application roots, joining Jeremy Ashley’s Applications User Experience (@usableapps) team, where he continues to experiment with emerging technologies.
 He blogs here about Oracle Cloud Applications, User Experience and other topics.

 Committed to pushing forward with the original mission, Jake reformed the core team, bringing Anthony and Noel to OAUX.
 The team has since grown to fifteen strong, adding several talented developers, interaction and visual designers, architects and researchers around the US and in Mexico.

 Constant through change, AppsLab continues to be a small team dedicated to living and breathing new technologies, and they continue to attempt to drive innovation into Oracle’s products and champion new ideas.

 This blog is the historical record of their exploits and continues to be a space for sharing and discussion.

-* The views expressed on this blog are those of the authors and do not reflect the views of Oracle.
+* The views and opinions expressed on this blog are those of the authors and do not reflect the views of Oracle.